Burp Suite message editor

 Context-specific actions

-You can access a range of context-specific actions for a request or response by clicking the "Actions" button.
-Alternatively, you can right-click on the message and select an action from the context menu.
+To access a range of context-specific actions for a request or response, click the Actions button.
 The available actions depend on the message type.
 These are described below.

-Note: The menu may also include additional items that are specific to the tool in which the editor appears (for example, in Repeater, the context menu has options to paste a URL as a request, and add the current item to the site map).
+The menu may also include additional items that are specific to the tool in which the editor appears.
+For example, in Repeater, the context menu has options to paste a URL as a request and add the current item to the site map.

 Scan / send to ...

-You can send any message, or a selected portion of the message, to other Burp tools, to perform further attacks or analysis.
+You can send any message, or a selected portion of the message, to other Burp tools.
 The ability to send requests between tools forms the core of Burp's user-driven workflow.

 Show response in browser

-You can use this to render the selected response in your browser, to avoid the limitations of Burp's built-in HTML renderer.
-When you select this option, Burp gives you a unique URL that you can paste into your browser (configured to use the current instance of Burp as its proxy), to render the response.
+You can render the selected response in Burp's browser, to avoid the limitations of Burp's built-in HTML renderer.
+When you select this option, Burp gives you a unique URL that you can paste into Burp's browser, to render the response.
 The resulting browser request is served by Burp with the exact response that you selected (the request is not forwarded to the original web server), and yet the response is processed by the browser in the context of the originally requested URL.
-Hence, relative links within the response will be handled properly by your browser.
-As a result, your browser may make additional requests (for images, CSS, etc.) in the course of rendering the response - these will be handled by Burp in the usual way.
+This means that relative links within the response are handled properly by the browser.
+As a result, the browser may make additional requests in the course of rendering the response, for images or CSS, for example.
+These are handled by Burp in the usual way.

 Request in browser

-You can use this to re-issue the selected request in your browser (configured to use the current instance of Burp as its proxy).
+You can re-issue the selected request in Burp's browser.
 The following sub-options are available:

-- In original session - This causes Burp to issue the request using the exact Cookie header that appeared in the original request.
+• In original session - Burp issues the request using the exact Cookie header that appeared in the original request.

 Engagement tools